awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 Cryptographic best practices discourage extensive reuse of encryption keys\.
 To create new cryptographic material for your KMS keys, you can create new KMS keys, and then change your applications or aliases to use the new KMS keys\.
 Or, you can enable automatic key rotation for an existing KMS key\.

 When you enable *automatic key rotation* for a KMS key, AWS KMS generates new cryptographic material for the KMS key every year\.
 AWS KMS saves all previous versions of the cryptographic material in perpetuity so you can decrypt any data encrypted with that KMS key\.
 AWS KMS does not delete any rotated key material until you [delete the KMS key](deleting-keys.md)\.
+You can [track the rotation](#monitor-key-rotation) of key material for your KMS keys in Amazon CloudWatch and AWS CloudTrail\.

+When you use a rotated KMS key to encrypt data, AWS KMS uses the current key material\.
+When you use the rotated KMS key to decrypt ciphertext, AWS KMS uses the version of the key material that was used to encrypt it\.
+You cannot request a particular version of the key material\.
+Because AWS KMS transparently decrypts with the appropriate key material, you can safely use a rotated KMS key in applications and AWS services without code changes\.

+However, automatic key rotation has no effect on the data that the KMS key protects\.
+It does not rotate the [data keys](concepts.md#data-keys) that the KMS key generated or re\-encrypt any data protected by the KMS key, and it will not mitigate the effect of a compromised data key\.

 AWS KMS supports automatic key rotation only for [symmetric encryption KMS keys](concepts.md#symmetric-cmks) with key material that AWS KMS creates\.
-Automatic rotation is optional for [customer managed KMS keys](concepts.md#customer-cmk)\.
-AWS KMS always rotates the key material for [AWS managed KMS keys](concepts.md#aws-managed-cmk) every three years\.
-Rotation of [AWS owned KMS keys](concepts.md#aws-owned-cmk) varies\.
+Automatic rotation is optional for [customer managed KMS keys](#rotate-customer-keys)\.
+AWS KMS always rotates the key material for [AWS managed KMS keys](#rotate-aws-managed-keys) every year\.
+Rotation of [AWS owned KMS keys](#rotate-aws-owned-keys) varies\.

+**Note**
+The rotation interval for AWS managed keys changed in May 2022\.
+For details, see [AWS managed keys](#rotate-aws-managed-keys)\.

-Key rotation changes only the KMS key's *key material*, which is the cryptographic material that is used in encryption operations\.
+Key rotation changes only the *key material*, which is the cryptographic secret that is used in encryption operations\.
 The KMS key is the same logical resource, regardless of whether or how many times its key material changes\.
 The properties of the KMS key do not change, as shown in the following image\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/key-rotation-auto.png)

 Automatic key rotation has the following benefits:
 + The properties of the KMS key, including its [key ID](concepts.md#key-id-key-id), [key ARN](concepts.md#key-id-key-ARN), region, policies, and permissions, do not change when the key is rotated\.
 + You do not need to change applications or aliases that refer to the key ID or key ARN of the KMS key\.
++ Rotating key material does not affect the use of the KMS key in any AWS service\.
 + After you enable key rotation, AWS KMS rotates the KMS key automatically every year\.
 You don't need to remember or schedule the update\.

-However, automatic key rotation has no effect on the data that the KMS key protects\.
-It does not rotate the data keys that the KMS key generated or re\-encrypt any data protected by the KMS key, and it will not mitigate the effect of a compromised data key\.

 You might decide to create a new KMS key and use it in place of the original KMS key\.
 This has the same effect as rotating the key material in an existing KMS key, so it's often thought of as [manually rotating the key](#rotate-keys-manually)\.
 Manual rotation is a good choice when you want to control the key rotation schedule\.
 It also provides a way to rotate KMS keys that are not eligible for automatic key rotation, including [asymmetric KMS keys](symmetric-asymmetric.md), [HMAC KMS keys](hmac.md), KMS keys in [custom key stores](custom-key-store-overview.md), and KMS keys with [imported key material](#rotate-keys)\.

 **Key rotation and pricing**
-AWS KMS charges a monthly fee for each version of key material in your KMS key\.
+AWS KMS charges a monthly fee for each version of key material maintained for your KMS key\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.

 **Key rotation and quotas**
 Each KMS key counts as one key when calculating key resource quotas, regardless of the number of rotated key material versions\.